SSG BidCo A/S signs agreement to acquire Ovento AB, a Swedish damage control service provider

 Ovento, established in 1981 and headquartered in Stockholm, Sweden, is a provider of damage control services with focus on water and moisture damage, with an expert offering also within moisture measurement and dehumidification.
 Ovento collaborates primarily with construction companies, property owners and insurance companies.

 Ovento generated approximately SEK 22 million in revenue and SEK 6 million in EBITDA during the last twelve-month period ending in June 2021.
-Ovento will improve SSG’s local market position in Stockholm within water damage and strengthen SSG’s position as a truly nation-wide service provider in Sweden[CQ1] .
+Ovento will improve SSG’s local market position in Stockholm within water damage and strengthen SSG’s position as a truly nation-wide service provider in Sweden.

 Carsten Fensholt, Group CEO of SSG is pleased with the transaction which provides a strong platform for building a leading market position in the Greater Stockholm area.